-You’re sitting there relaxed, catching up on the novel you’ve been dying to read, when an all-too-common feeling overtakes you.
+You’re sitting in your home relaxing, catching up on the novel you’re dying to read, when an all-too-common feeling overtakes you – the draft.

-The rest of your house may look sharp, but underneath it all your home may have the original insulation or, even worse, nothing at all.
+The rest of your home may look sharp, but underneath it, all your house may have the original insulation or, even worse, no insulation at all.

-“Several things can cause a drafty house,” said Eric Garcia, General Manager at RetroFoam of Michigan.
-“Old windows and doors are a good place to start.
-However, another key factor is having little to no insulation in your walls, foundation, or attic.”
+There are several things that can cause those pesky drafts around your home.
+The old windows and doors are a great place to start, but another key factor is having little to no insulation in your walls, foundation, or attic.

-Ending the air leakage reduces your energy consumption, reduces your energy bills and reduces your carbon footprint.
+Stopping the air leakage in your home will also reduce your energy consumption, which means lower monthly energy bills and a smaller carbon footprint.

 If you want to learn more about the benefits of foam insulation, check out the Learning Center on our website.